andreazos/100-days-of-code/r1-log.md

 ### R1D4
 Started on Applied Visual Design: Use CSS Animation to Change the Hover State of a Button (41/52) got to Make Motion More Natural Using a Bezier Curve (52/52).
 Started the Introduction to the Applied Accessibility Challenges.
 Got to Wrap Content in the article Element (5/22)

+### R1D5
+Started on Applied Accessibility: Make Screen Reader Navigation Easier with the header Landmark (6/22) got to Applied Accessibility: Avoid Colorblindness Issues by Using Sufficient Contrast (17/22)